 BY SOFO ARCHON

-This is a transcript of a video published here.
+This is the transcript of a video published here.

 Since the moment we were born, the advertising industry has been making a massive effort to convince us that we are not good enough as we are, and that the only way to feel well with ourselves is to buy products.